MicrosoftDocs/dynamics365smb-docs/business-central/teams-faq.md

 ### If I choose to view details for a card, will other users see my details window?

-No. While everyone in the chat can view the card itself, the details window only appears for you on your device when you choose **Details**.
+No. While everyone in the chat or meeting can view the card itself, the details window only appears for you on your device when you choose **Details**.
 Other users must choose **Details** if they would like to view the details window on their device.

 ### Can I start a Teams call from the details window in Teams?

 Yes.
-You can start a call by choosing the linked dialing number in a phone number field, such as the **Mobile Phone No.** field on the **Contact** card.
+If you are using the Teams desktop app,you can start a call by choosing the linked dialing number in a phone number field, such as the **Mobile Phone No.** field on the **Contact** card.
 Teams must be your designated dialing app.

-To call local or international landlines and mobile phones from Teams, you must have a Teams license for enterprise calling.
+To call local or international landlines and mobile phones, Teams requires that you have a Business Voice license for enterprise calling.
 Also, you must set up Teams as your call solution.
 To learn more, see [Plan your Teams voice solution](/microsoftteams/cloud-voice-landing-page) in the Teams documentation.

 ### Can I print documents from the details window in Teams?